Paurodon

 Paurodon is an extinct genus of Late Jurassic mammal from the Morrison Formation of the Western United States.

 Taxonomy

 Paurodon is the type genus of the dryolestidan group Paurodontidae.
 Araeodon, Archaeotrigon, Foxraptor, and Pelicopsis are apparently growth stages of Paurodon.

 Distribution and stratigraphy

 Remains of Paurodon have been found in stratigraphic zone 5 of the Morrison Formation in Como Bluff, Wyoming.

 Biology

 Paurodon was strongly convergent with modern golden moles in terms of dentition and jaw shape.
-This suggests that its diet was composed of earthworms (unlike other contemporary dryolestoids, which were more insectivorous) and may have even been subterranean, like the more derived Necrolestes.
+This suggests that its diet was composed of earthworms (unlike other contemporary dryolestidans, which were more insectivorous).